MA in Philosophy

 3. Within metaphysics and epistemology: Epistemology, Metaphysics, Philosophy of Language, Philosophy of Mind

-In addition to the above courses, others may be offered in a given semester that will count as "core" in one of the three distribution areas.
+In addition to the above courses, others may be offered in a given semester that will count as ‘core’ in one of the three distribution areas.
 Those courses will be designated as such prior to that semester.

-Core courses for Fall 24 include:
+Core courses for Fall 25 include:

-3. History of Philosophy: Ancient Philosophy
+3. History of Philosophy: Ancient Philosophy, The Problem of the “World”

 In deciding which courses to take, students should be aware that some are offered regularly and some are not.